-After looking at many graduate programs in my field of Musicology, I saw that FSU has the most practical approach for students to succeed after graduate school.
+After looking at many graduate programs in my field of Musicology, I saw that the Department of Musicology at FSU has the most practical approach for students to succeed after graduate school.
 That is, I make the syllabuses and lesson plans, I teach the classes and grade the work, and I interact with the students over email.
 Even though I am not a faculty member, when my students call me "professor," I feel like I have earned that title.
 Once I am out in the job market and the interviewers ask about my experiences as a graduate student, I can confidently tell them that I have put in the work to transition into a full-time faculty position.

 Motivation to pursue a graduate degree

 I would not be here without a drive and passion for music in its many contexts.
 With music, I get to perform it, write about it, teach it, discuss it with students and colleagues, and continually learn about it.
 Music has played a role in a variety of cultures and societies across time and around the world.
 The more I learn about music in these contexts, the more I want to interact with it, so I believe that learning about music at the graduate level was a great start.

 Importance of research and work

 My research is about difference.
 Specifically, I am looking at how an opera in early nineteenth-century Germany depicts culture from India.
 An interest in Indian culture was sparked after primary Indian sources were translated from Sanskrit to languages widely used in Europe.
 The opera, titled "Samori," is a result of individuals in Germany representing Indian culture after looking at available sources on India, including books, reports, and images.
 So my research not only examines European fascination with Indian culture in the early nineteenth century, but my research can also be used by present-day readers to reflect on how societies conceptualize and represent cultures different than their own.